Best Credit Cards of 2024

 A welcome offer or welcome bonus is typically an offer for new card members that’s available on rewards credit cards.
 These offers can vary, but they often follow the format of giving new cardholders a substantial amount of rewards for spending a certain amount of money on the applicable card within a few or more months of signing up.

-For example, the Chase Sapphire Preferred® Card provides this sign-up bonus: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+For example, the Chase Sapphire Preferred® Card provides this sign-up bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 Credit card offers can provide loads of value and should be considered if you’re comparing multiple credit cards.
 If two credit cards generally offer the same benefits, the one with the higher welcome bonus might be the better choice.